-In the three month period ended on the reporting date, in light of the update to the additional reserve from the liability adequacy test (LAT), after the offset due to the update to the discount rate used to calculate the paid pension liability and the annuity reserve payment liability, the reserves with respect to life insurance contracts decreased in the amount of approximately NIS 13 million (a total of approximately NIS 8 million after tax) during the reporting period, as compared with an increase of the reserves due to the update to the discount rate which is used to calculate the paid pension liability and the annuity reserve payment liability, the increase in pension reserves following the decreased forecast of future income ("K factor") for profit sharing annuity policies, and the update to the additional reserve in light of the liability adequacy test (LAT) in life insurance, and in long-term care insurance in the health segment in the amount of approximately NIS 488 million (a total of approximately NIS 313 million after tax) in the corresponding period last year.
+During the three month period ended on the reporting date, in light of the update to the discount rate used to calculate the paid pension liability and the annuity reserve payment liability, the increase in pension reserves due to the reduced future revenue forecast (K factor) for profit sharing annuity policies, and due to the update to the additional reserve in light of the liability adequacy test (LAT), the reserves with respect to life insurance contracts increased in the amount of approximately NIS 335 million (a total of approximately NIS 218 million after tax), as compared with the release of reserves in life insurance and long-term care insurance in the health segment , in the amount of approximately NIS 153 million (a total of approximately NIS 98 million after tax) in the corresponding period last year.

-It is noted that Clal Insurance has a balance of the provision with respect to the liability adequacy test (LAT) as of June 30, 2017 in the amount of NIS 197 million.
+It is noted that Clal Insurance has a balance of the provision with respect to the liability adequacy test (LAT) as of September 30, 2017 in the amount of NIS 313 million.

-For details regarding the decrease in the risk-free interest rate curve subsequent to the reporting date, see the section below regarding developments subsequent to the reporting period.
+For details regarding the risk-free interest rate curve subsequent to the reporting date, see the section below regarding developments subsequent to the reporting period.